grobelDev/grobel.dev/server/articles/express-starting-point.md

 ```

 If you now run the `npm test` command, you should now be able to see passing test cases.

+There is also the option of running `npm test:watch` if you want it to reload the tests after every change.

+All of these commands can be seen in the `scripts` section from the earlier `package.json` file.

 ### 6. Create `Dockerfile`